Menteri Besar of Johor: Appointment

 The member of the Executive Council must take and subscribe in the presence of the Sultan the oath of office and allegiance as well as the oath of secrecy before they can exercise the functions of office.
 The Executive Council shall be collectively responsible to the Legislative Assembly.
 The members of the Executive Council shall not hold any office of profit and engage in any trade, business or profession that will cause conflict of interest.

 If a government cannot get its appropriation (budget) legislation passed by the Legislative Assembly, or the Legislative Assembly passes a vote of "no confidence" in the government, the Menteri Besar is bound by convention to resign immediately.
-The Sultan's choice of replacement Menteri Besar will be dictated by the circumstances.
+The Sultan's choice of replacement on Menteri Besar will be dictated by the circumstances.
 A member of the Executive Council other than the Menteri Besar shall hold office during the pleasure of the Sultan, unless the appointment of any member of the Executive Council shall have been revoked by the Sultan on the advice of the Menteri Besar but may at any time resign his office.

 Following a resignation in other circumstances, defeated in an election or the death of the Menteri Besar, the Sultan will generally appoint as Menteri Besar the person voted by the governing party as their new leader.